 - Visitors who search for such keywords and landed on your website has a buying intent and would more likely click on the ads that show up your website.

 Relying on SEO alone will take time and effort.
 You won’t see results immediately.
 Besides, part of the Google ranking factor is to look at the popularity of your website and the experience of users engaging on it.

 This means you have to promote your website.

 Once you’re done with creating content, promote it on social media, send the content to your email lists or even run paid ads to drive relevant traffic back to your website.

 If you have digital marketing skills and is already creating content – then, by all means, you could use Google Adsense to monetize your website.

 But if you have the intention of quitting your job and do this full-time, I’m against it.
 Sure, it’s an easy way to monetize your website and content, but the downside is it’s not as lucrative as it used to be.
 Also, with ads all over your website, you might just be driving people away from your site instead of keeping them engaged.

 Rather, I would recommend you to use Adsense sparingly (to make some nice pocket money) but as you drive traffic to your website – look at ways to build a following and eventually start a business on your website, where you perhaps offer certain products or services to your readers.

 Would you like to start using Adsense on your website?
 Try it out and let me know how it goes for you in the comments below.

-If you want to learn how to monetize step by step with digital marketing, check out Digital Marketing 360 – our hybrid digital marketing course in Malaysia.
+If you want to learn how to monetize step by step with digital marketing, check out Growth Marketing 360 – our hybrid digital marketing course in Malaysia.